Requirements for your application

 Evidence for your application

 Documents submitted for your visa application can be originals or copies, or print-outs from an electronic source, but must comply with Home Office requirements.
-You need to take your original passport to your biometric appointment.
+Usually you will be able to upload documents.
+If you need to go to a biometrics appointment you will need to take your original passport.
 If a document is not in English, you must also provide a certified professional translation as specified in the Student route guidance.
-You do not need to include a print out of your CAS.
+You do not need to include a print-out of your CAS because UKVI already have access to this.

-If the Home Office classifies your nationality as 'low risk' you do not have to send evidence of your funding or previous qualifications with your application, although you still have to meet all the requirements and be prepared to provide funding or qualification evidence promptly if requested.
-The Home Office list of countries whose nationals can apply under the low risk arrangements is here.
-Scroll down to 'Differential evidence requirement'
+If the Home Office classifies your nationality as coming under the 'differential evidence requirement' you do not have to send evidence of your funding or previous qualifications with your application, although you still have to meet all the requirements and be prepared to provide funding or qualification evidence promptly if requested.
+The Home Office list of countries whose nationals can apply under these arrangements is here.
+Scroll down to the list of countries.

-If you have more than one nationality, you can only use the low risk provision for a UK application if you apply with the low risk national passport.
+If you have more than one nationality, you can only use the differential evidence provision if you apply with the a passport for a country on the list.

-If the 'low risk' provision applies to you, do not submit evidence of funding or qualifications unless you are requested to do so.
-If dependants are applying with you, they can use the low risk provision if they are a national as listed above and apply at the same time as you.
+If the 'differential evidence' provision applies to you, do not submit evidence of funding or qualifications unless you are requested to do so.
+If dependants are applying with you, they can also use the provision if they are a national of a country on the list and apply at the same time as you.
+If they apply at a later time, they may need to provide evidence of funding.

 Funding for fees and living costs

-For your Student visa application you are required to have funding to cover your fees, or fees for one year if your course is more than one year, as stated on your CAS plus an amount for living costs.
+If you are required to submit evidence, for your student visa application you are required to have funding to cover your fees, or fees for one year if your course is more than one year, as stated on your CAS plus an amount for living costs if you haven't already been in the UK for one year.
 Before starting a course at the University you will have completed a Financial Declaration for your college or, for some courses, your department.
 The evidence requirements for your visa application are separate from those for your Financial Declaration.
 Make sure the documents you get ready to use as evidence of funding for your visa application meet Home Office requirements.

 'Low-risk' applicants don't need to submit funding evidence with their visa application but should have it ready in the required format in case it is requested.